quisido/quisi.do/src/components/articles/become-the-junior-developer-that-companies-want-to-hire/become-the-junior-developer-that-companies-want-to-hire.md

 ![Photo by Staff Sgt.
 Kayla Rorick](#resume.jpg)

-The million dollar questions are, “How do you stand out from every other equally-education recent college graduate?” and “How do you show that your self-taught education is equal to your accredited competitors?”
+The million dollar questions are, “How do you stand out from every other equally-educated recent college graduate?” and “How do you show that your self-taught education is equal to your accredited competitors?”

 First things first, actually write your résumé!
 Be sure to keep your portfolio